-In Scenario 1, bedroom sizes are assumed to serve absolute needs for households, and are the minimum number of bedrooms required based on National Occupancy Standard (NOS) developed by the Canada Mortgage and Housing Corporation (CMHC).
+In Scenario 1, bedroom sizes are assumed to serve absolute needs for households, which means the minimum number of bedrooms required based on the National Occupancy Standard (NOS) developed by the Canada Mortgage and Housing Corporation (CMHC).
 In this scenario, all households that are couples without children will live in studio or 1-bedroom units.

-In Scenario 2, it is assumed that 50% of couple families without children will live in 2-bedroom units, as some households may choose to live in a larger unit that exceeds the minimum standards and this may be closer to the reality of this groups' housing preferences.
+In Scenario 2, it is assumed that 50% of couple families without children will live in 2-bedroom units.
+This reflects the possibility that some households may choose to live in a larger unit that exceeds the minimum standards.
+Scenario 2 thus accounts for this group's potential housing preferences.